DecentroDev/polkadot-confidential-offchain-worker/dev.md

 ## Troubleshooting

+### Manual `polkadot-omni-node` Installation

-ℹ️ Unfortunately, the current `polkadot-omni-node` version is NOT compatible with the Offchain worker template.
-We hope this will be fixed in an upcoming release.
+ℹ️ Unfortunately, the currently stable `polkadot-omni-node` version is NOT compatible with the Offchain worker template.
+We expect this to be fixed in an upcoming release (see [this PR](https://github.com/paritytech/polkadot-sdk/pull/7479)).

-For now we can clone the [Polkadot SDK monorepo](https://github.com/paritytech/polkadot-sdk) and build that project to get the latest `polkadot-omni-node` (at commit height [87f4f3f](https://github.com/paritytech/polkadot-sdk/commit/87f4f3f0df5fc0cc72f69e612909d4d213965820) or higher).
+In order to use the offchain features on the `polkadot-omni-node`, we can clone the [Polkadot SDK monorepo](https://github.com/paritytech/polkadot-sdk) and build it manually (at commit height [87f4f3f](https://github.com/paritytech/polkadot-sdk/commit/87f4f3f0df5fc0cc72f69e612909d4d213965820) or higher).

 #### 1. Clone the repo [Polkadot SDK monorepo](https://github.com/paritytech/polkadot-sdk)